juicebox-systems/juicebox-sdk/whitepaper/whitepaper.typ

 A _software realm_ is a type of realm that runs on commodity hardware in common cloud providers.
 When paired with hardware realms, they are a valuable low-cost tool for increasing the number of _trust boundaries_ within a configuration.

 == Tenants
-Each _Realm_ allows the storage and recovery of secrets from users spanning multiple organizational boundaries.
+Each _realm_ allows the storage and recovery of secrets from users spanning multiple organizational boundaries.
 We refer to each of these organizational boundaries as a _tenant_, and the protocol as defined ensures that any individual tenant can only perform operations on user secrets within their organizational boundary.
 We utilize this multi-tenanted approach for realms as it reduces the costs of running realms by dividing the costs of operation across multiple tenants.

 = Cryptographic Primitives
 As a prerequisite to defining the protocol, we must define several cryptographic primitives that the protocol relies upon.
 Each of these is abstractly described, as the fundamental details of their implementation may evolve.
 For specific algorithms that we recommend as of the writing of this paper, see @Cryptographic_Implementation.